weaversa/cryptol-course/labs/cryptol-overview/overview.md

 [17:48:54.311] Proof succeeded!
 XXH64
 ```

-These scripts will check that the `C` implementations match the Cryptol specification for *every possible* input for the hash lengths specified, which important to highlight because this is far beyond the capability of unit testing to detect errors.
-For instance, for inputs of length `128` bits there are `2^160` input/seed combinations to check.
+These scripts will check that the `C` implementations match the Cryptol specification for *every possible* input for the hash lengths specified.
+This is important to highlight because this is far beyond the capability of unit testing to detect errors.
+For instance, for inputs of length `128` bits, there are `2^160` input/seed combinations to check.
 Unit tests -- even random unit tests -- may only typically cover a few hundred or thousand cases.
 Cryptol and SAW are able to provide confidence on a space many orders of magnitude larger.

 ## Verifying Properties about Algorithms

 Cryptol provides an easy interface for using powerful tools such as SMT solvers for verifying properties about algorithms we care about.
-Throughout this course we will introduce examples and explain how to take advantage of these tools in your own designs and evaluations.
+Throughout this course, we will introduce examples and explain how to take advantage of these tools in your own designs and evaluations.
 Here is an example packaged with the Cryptol source that demonstrates a simple but important property about an encryption algorithm which only uses the (XOR) operation:

 ```haskell
 encrypt : {a}(fin a) => [8] -> [a][8] -> [a][8]